aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 :::
 ::::

-This file contains constants used by our application, which are specific to this exercise.
+This file contains constants used by the Employee Portal Service.
 Update this file to specify the following:
-- The table name for Exercise 1.
+- The table name for this exercise.
-- The table name for the KeyStore we will create.
-[TODO should we be created this at all yet?]
+  The application built in each exercise will use a different DynamoDB table in order to better demonstrate differences between each exercise.
-- The KMS Key ARN that was created int [Getting Started](TODO)
+- The table name for the KeyStore you will create.
-- The branch key ID that [TODO at this point the key has not been created yet.
-Where are the steps to create the Keystore?]
+- The KMS Key ARN that was created int [Getting Started](TODO).

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}